gregrgay/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_html_component.rst

 the course to an HTML component.
 For more information about uploading images, see :ref:`Add Files to a Course`.

+Review :ref:`Best Practices for Describing Images` before you add images to HTML components.

 .. note::
- Review :ref:`Best Practices for Describing Images` before you add images to HTML components.
+ Ensure that you obtain copyright permissions for images you use in your course, and that you cite sources appropriately.

 To add an image, you'll need the URL of the image that you uploaded to the course.
 You'll then create a link to the image in the HTML component.